-In accordance with Fresno Municipal Code (FMC) Section 6-501, the estimated peak hour water demands for the proposed project shall be based on 1.51 Gallons per Minute (GPM) for multifamily residential units.
+In accordance with Fresno Municipal Code (FMC) Section 6-501, the estimated peak hour water demands for the proposed project shall be based on 2.12 Gallons per Minute (GPM) for single-family residential units.
 In addition, the Fire Protection Water Demand shall be added to the overall project water demand at 1,500 gpm.
 The sum of the Peak Hour and Fire Protection Water Demands shall establish the total instantaneous water supply flow required for the project, inclusive of fire protection.

-The City's General Plan designates the project site as Residential Medium Density and is being proposed to be changed to Urban Neighborhood.
-Urban Neighborhood is intended for multi-family dwellings but still allows for a mix of housing types including single-family houses.
-This land use plans for a compact community that includes community facilities and walkable access to parkland and commercial services; it also supports efficient, frequent transit service.
-A portion of multi-family residential districts fall into this designation.
-This land use primarily pertains to high density residential developments.
+The City's General Plan designates the project site as Residential Medium Density.
+Medium Density residential is intended for areas with predominately single-family development, but can also accommodate a mix of housing types, including small-lot started homes, zero-lot-line developments, duplexes, and townhouses.
 The maximum FAR development standard does not apply to the proposed land use.
-The analysis included in the City's General Plan MEIR assumed that the site would be developed with Residential - Medium Density uses, not Urban Neighborhood as proposed.
-However, approval of the pre-zone and general plan amendment would ensure that the zoning designation is consistent with the land use designation for the Project site.
-Because the recently adopted 2015 UWMP analyzed the Fresno General Plan land use capacity, the water demand resulting from the proposed Project (i.e.,84.5 acre-feet per year) would be less than anticipated in the UWMP's Lower Income Household Projected Water Demands (Table 4-7).
+The analysis included in the City's General Plan MEIR assumed that the site would be developed with Residential - Medium Density uses.
+Furthermore, the approval of the prezone would ensure that the zoning designation is consistent with the land use designation for the project site.
+Because the recently adopted 2015 UWMP analyzed the Fresno General Plan land use capacity, the water demand resulting from the proposed project (i.e.,80.5 acre-feet per year) would be less than anticipated in the UWMP's Lower Income Household Projected Water Demands (Table 4-7).
 The project would not increase development beyond the level assumed for the site in the City's General Plan MEIR.

-The proposed Project would not substantially deplete groundwater supplies or interfere substantially with groundwater recharge such that there would be a net deficit in aquifer volume or a lowering of the local groundwater table level (e.g., the production rate of pre-existing nearby wells would drop to a level which would not support existing land uses or planned uses for which permits have been granted).
+The proposed project would not substantially deplete groundwater supplies or interfere substantially with groundwater recharge such that there would be a net deficit in aquifer volume or a lowering of the local groundwater table level (e.g., the production rate of pre-existing nearby wells would drop to a level which would not support existing land uses or planned uses for which permits have been granted).

-Project construction would add additional impervious surfaces to the Project site; however, various areas of the Project site would remain largely pervious, which would allow infiltration to underlying groundwater.
-For example, the project would include open space areas throughout the Project site in accordance with City standards.
-Additionally, the Project includes ample landscaping areas that would remain pervious.
-The areas would continue to contribute to groundwater recharge following construction of the Project.
-Furthermore, the Project is not anticipated to significantly affect groundwater quality because sufficient stormwater infrastructure would be constructed as part of project to detain and filter stormwater runoff and prevent long-term water quality degradation.
+Project construction would add additional impervious surfaces to the project site; however, various areas of the project site would remain largely pervious, which would allow infiltration to underlying groundwater.
+For example, the project would include open space areas throughout the project site in accordance with City standards.
+Additionally, the project includes landscaping areas that would remain pervious.
+The areas would continue to contribute to groundwater recharge following construction of the project.
+Furthermore, the project is not anticipated to significantly affect groundwater quality because sufficient stormwater infrastructure would be constructed as part of project to detain and filter stormwater runoff and prevent long-term water quality degradation.
 Therefore, project construction and operation would not substantially deplete or interfere with groundwater supply or quality.